codess-aus/Oredev-Imposter-Syndrome/docs/contact.md

 ## 🙏 Thank You!

-Thank you for joining the **Overcome Your Imposter Syndrome with GitHub Copilot** workshop at PyCon Thailand!
+Thank you for joining the **Overcome Your Imposter Syndrome with GitHub Copilot** workshop at the Oredev Developers Conference!

 Remember: You are capable, you are learning, and you belong in this community.